When I encountered smoking hot director Matt Farnsworth on Twitter, I had to know more about him and his movie The

 Added to the traditional slasher elements is Matt Farnsworth’s heavy metal horror style—jarring metal music, sharp edits, and frenetic camera work, all of which manage to get across just how violent and crazed TOK is.
 And if that doesn’t do it, then the seriously vile slicing and dicing will.
 These are some of the best close-ups of cringeworthy mutilation I’ve seen since old school Argento movies.

 And then comes the rockin’ chase scene in Audrey’s school.
 The suspense of this segment brings to mind Wendy’s chase scene in Prom Night (replacing the disco song with screaming guitars).
 Unlike Wendy, Audrey fights back viciously.

 There’s plenty to shock and satisfy horror fiends.
-A scene in which Audrey imagines blood coming out of the shower head seems to be an homage to the original Carrie; from her physical gestures to her facial expressions, Diane Foster does a dead-on reenactment of Sissy Spacek’s reactions to her two “blood” scenes.
+In a scene that seems to be an homage to the original Carrie, Diane Foster does a dead-on reenactment of Sissy Spacek’s reactions to the sight of blood, from her physical gestures to her facial expressions.
 There are some scenes that will have you squirming, but it’s really not as much of a torture film as you think, and plenty is left up to the imagination.

 Then there are the religious aspects of the film that could easily offend, from a hunky shirtless stud getting a BJ from an old nun to a priest with a penchant for little boys.

 Director Matt Farnsworth (left, next to TOK in photo), who has a small role in the film, began as an actor, even appearing in a few episodes of 7th Heaven.
 The Orphan Killer is a far cry from heaven!
 But Matt was also in the Gacy movie, so he’s no stranger to horror.
 In fact, if you check out his Facebook page, you’ll see that he seems to live and breathe it.